 Mozart's works are known for their perfection of form and clarity, although they could also be quite fiery and emotional at times.
 In the public mind, his Eine Kleine Nachtmusik IS classical music, as measured in "number of people who have it as their ringtone."
 Allegedly, Mozart was once able to smuggle state secrets out of the Vatican, in the form of Gregorio Allegri's Miserere (Psalm 51) which, at the time, was by order of the Pope not performed anywhere except the Sistine Chapel. ...Until Mozart heard it, carried it out in his head, and transcribed it almost perfectly from memory.
 Finally, he is famed for his operas, including The Magic Flute, which is frequently referred to in other texts, including an inevitable parody on The Simpsons.

 Mozart's last days were fictionalised in the Peter Shaffer play and 1984 film Amadeus.
-It is worth noting, however, that due to a mix of Artistic License and Rule of Drama Amadeus is very much not an accurate portrayal of the composer's life.
-In particular, many object to the depiction of his "rivalry" with Antonio Salieri, which in reality was more of a guarded but respectful co-existence; Mozart privately resented the fact that, because in those days it was cool for musicians to be Italian, Salieri, being Italian, got more respect from the court than he himself did, but the two men seem to have been on reasonably friendly terms, and there's no evidence to support the idea that Salieri was violently jealous of Mozart's talent.note The story of the rivalry was made up wholesale by Alexandr Pushkin in his 1830 play Mozart i Salyeri—written just 5 years after the death of Salieri.
+It is worth noting, however, that due to a mix of Artistic License, Rule of Drama and Unreliable Narrator, Amadeus is very much not an accurate portrayal of the composer's life.
+In particular, many object to the depiction of his "rivalry" with Antonio Salieri, which in reality was more of a guarded but respectful co-existence; Mozart privately resented the fact that, because in those days it was cool for musicians to be Italian, Salieri, being Italian, got more respect from the court than he himself did, but the two men seem to have been on reasonably friendly terms, and there's no evidence to support the idea that Salieri was violently jealous of Mozart's talent.note The story of the rivalry was made up wholesale by Alexander Pushkin in his 1830 play Mozart i Salyeri—written just 5 years after the death of Salieri.
 For what it's worth, the movie did get a few things completely right: by all accounts, Mozart's laugh was supposed to be just as annoying as it was on screen, and (again) he was just as much of a boorish man-child as portrayed in the film.
 Adding to the mystique is the fact that Mozart was composing a Requiem funeral mass at the time of his death, with some legends claiming that he passed away while attempting to scribble down the 9th measure of the Lacrimosa (0:53 in this recording).
 Constanze chose a student of his, Franz Xaver Sussmayr [sic], to step in and finish what Mozart started, and people are still arguing over how much of the work is Mozart's, Sussmayr's or a third party's, and whether Mozart would have agreed with the completed work.
 A few ambitious composers have even provided their own completions.
-Sussmayr's is by far the most famous, though, due to the simple expedient of having got there first.
+Sussmayr's is by far the most famous, though, due to the simple expedient of getting there first.
 (It's his version you've heard movements of in movies, as it provides several Standard Snippets and much of the Ominous Latin Chanting in the Public Domain Soundtrack catalogue, the most famous being the "Dies Irae" sequence.)

 Mozart is one of the cultural bones of contention between Austrians and Germans, each regarding him as one of their own.
 Mozart was born in Salzburg, which is now part of Austria, but then was a state of its own in the Holy Roman Empire.
 The Mozart family is from Swabia, Mozart's father specifically from Augsburg (now in Bavaria) and he ensured that his son held citizenship of that Free City.
 Wolfgang Amadeus Mozart mostly worked in Salzburg and Vienna, but also in other cities such as Mannheim and Munich, and toured all over Europe.
-Apparently he particularly liked Prague, as the audience there was the most enthusiastic about his operas.
+Apparently, he particularly liked Prague, as the audience there was the most enthusiastic about his operas.
 Mozart considered himself German and was evidently proud of his German fatherland.

-Being one of the best known composers of Classical Music, Mozart gets gets referenced a lot in all kinds of media.
+Being one of the best-known composers of Classical Music, Mozart gets gets referenced a lot in all kinds of media.
 Odds are pretty good if a famous classical composer needs to make an appearance, it will either be him or Ludwig van Beethoven.

 Works of Mozart on this wiki include: